Easy121/TrajOpt/README.md

 <!-- * if you have time, update this readme file for that it is outdated (last updated in 2021.10) -->

-# BITFSD Trajectory Optimization Program
+# Everything About Trajectory Optimization

 ## Motivation